gkwa/halfsl500/README.md

 Create `.github/workflows/ci.yml` with the following content.
 This example uses the Github Action [EndBug/add-and-commit](https://github.com/EndBug/add-and-commit?tab=readme-ov-file#add--commit) to handle the commit process.

-Note that we include `[skip ci]` in the commit message to prevent an infinite loop of workflow runs:

 ```yaml
 name: Build & Test
 on: